Winter 2015-16 Programme

 Everybody's synapses tingling?
 Good.
 Now let's crack on.

 As always, lots of you have been asking about the dates Donald Rumbelow will be guiding the Jack the Ripper walk.
+See the video.
 (And for anybody who doesn't know – the reason that's an FAQ is that Donald Rumbelow is "internationally recognised as the leading authority on the Ripper.")

-Ask and thou shalt receive.
-The dates* Don will be doing his Jack the Ripper Walk for the first half of the Summer 2015 season are:
+The dates* Don will be doing his Ripper Walk for second half of the Summer 2015 season are:

-*We'll be updating the "Don calendar" in late or early June (if not before).
-So check back then if you want to know when Don will be out CSIing the mean streets of Whitechapel and Spitalfields in high Summer 2014.
+*We'll be updating the "Don calendar" in late September (if not before).
+So check back then if you want to know when Don will be out CSIing the mean streets of Whitechapel and Spitalfields in autumn/winter 2015-16.
 And when Don's dates go up here they're as close as we can get to definite** but with the usual proviso about the "unforeseen" – i.e., the published schedule is subject to Don's not coming down with the flu – or being hit by a bus!

 **Doesn't hurt to check back here a week or so before the date you circled.
 When you produce a schedule like this – sometimes it's months in advance – it can happen that something will come up at a later date that forces Don to tweak his schedule ever so slightly.
-Case in point: back in 2009 there was a Monday in April when Don was down to do the walk but that bit of scheduling was "overtaken by events".
+Case in point: a couple of years ago there was a Monday in April when Don was down to do the walk but that bit of scheduling was "overtaken by events".
 I.E., something came up that forced him to pull that date from his guiding calendar.
 The good news is that he always gives us as much "distant early warning" as he can, which enables us to get those (happily extremely rare) changes up here asap.

 Anything else?
 Yes, there's this heads-up about the Ripper walk...